Zika: What you need to know before you travel

 - Stay indoors as much as possible.

-There is, as yet, no vaccine against Zika, though doctors have developed successful vaccines for similar diseases in the past.
-A vaccine for Zika is probably 10 years away.
+There is, as yet, no vaccine against Zika.
+Doctors have developed successful vaccines for similar diseases in the past, but vaccines take a long time to develop.
 If you do get Zika, there’s also no medicine for treatment.
 Doctors suggest getting plenty of rest, staying hydrated, and taking acetominophen or paracetomol (NOT aspirin) for any aches, pains, or fevers.
 Most importantly, if you do get it, make sure you still work to prevent further mosquito bites.
 If you get bitten while infected, the mosquito can then infect others.

 A second precaution, if you’ve traveled to Zika-prone countries, is to practice safe sex.
 Men, this does not fall exclusively on women: It lasts far longer in male semen (up to 6 months) than it does in a woman’s body, and it’s much easier to transmit from male-to-female than it is female-to-male.
 So this responsibility should fall on men, to a large extent.